 - All staff/student one-on-one remote interactions must occur on Google Meet. - Invite the school principal or assistant principal, and the student's parents/guardians, to the meeting by adding them as optional meeting attendees.
 The invitation must also be sent at least four (4) calendar days before the meeting. - The purpose of any one-on-one remote meeting must be clear and unambiguous and must be clearly communicated by the staff to the student, parent/guardian, and school principal or assistant principal before the interaction begins.
-To clearly communicate the purpose of any one-on-one remote meeting and for proper record-keeping, it should be listed in the Google Meet's calendar invite description. - One-on-one meetings should be recorded1 to avoid any appearance of secrecy for the benefit of both the staff and the student.
-In order to record the session you will need to obtain parent/guardian authorization for the recording by having them sign the Consent Form for Recording of Virtual Meetings.
-Parent/guardian consent to record is needed during a one-on-one meeting between a staff member and student because the nature of the interaction is inherently private. - If a parent/guardian does not give their consent to record the virtual meeting, the meeting cannot occur as a one-on-one session between a staff member and student.
+To clearly communicate the purpose of any one-on-one remote meeting and for proper record-keeping, it should be listed in the Google Meet's calendar invite description. - One-on-one meetings should be recorded2 to avoid any appearance of secrecy for the benefit of both the staff and the student.
+In order to record the session you will need to obtain parent/guardian authorization for the recording by having them sign the CPS Written Consent Form for Recording of Virtual Meetings that can be found in Appendix B. Parent/guardian consent to record is needed during a one-on-one meeting between a staff member and student because the nature of the interaction is inherently private. - If a parent/guardian does not give their consent to record the virtual meeting, the meeting cannot occur as a one-on-one session between a staff member and student.
 Instead, the school principal, assistant principal or parent/guardian must attend so that the session is no longer a meeting between one staff member and one student.

-1 One-on-one meetings that are required in connection with providing educational services in accordance with one's employment (e.g., health screening, counseling, therapy, nursing, personal care and other services required by individualized education plans, 504 plans or other medical condition action plans) are not required to be recorded.
+2 One-on-one meetings that are required in connection with providing educational services in accordance with one's employment (e.g., health screening, counseling, therapy, nursing, personal care and other services required by individualized education plans, 504 plans or other medical condition action plans) are not required to be recorded.
+Section 9.2 does not apply to investigations being conducted by Chicago Public Schools, the Office of Student Protections & Title IX, the Equal Opportunity Compliance Office, and the Office of Inspector General.